 By Jacob Keiter

 On Jan.
 4, 2018, 24-year-old Jacob Keiter, from East Hanover Township, was sentenced to five years in federal prison on drug trafficking charges.
-Keiter reached out to The Sun from the Federal Correctional institute in Minersville, hoping to share his story with our readers.
-This week, Keiter shares his recipe for cheesecake ...
+Keiter reached out to The Sun from the Federal Correctional Institute in Minersville, hoping to share his story with our readers.
+This week, Keiter talks about his one true love ...

 If you are working on an APWA-related project, please let us know how you plan to utilize the Archive.
 We hope to share information about your work with our readers and, whenever possible, with relevant APWA authors.